-Customs collects your information to enable it to identify and mitigate risks to New Zealand at the border.
+We collect your information to enable it to identify and mitigate risks to New Zealand at the border.

-This includes the use of data analytics in order to identify patterns that can help recognise people, craft and goods who may pose a risk to NZ.
+This includes the use of data analytics in order to identify patterns that can help recognise people, craft and goods who may pose a risk to New Zealand.
 Sometimes, we may need to disclose your personal information to other organisations, both domestically and overseas.
 We'll only disclose your information when we have a legitimate basis to do so.

 Protecting information we share

 We’ll only share your personal information if we’re sure that we have a lawful basis to do so.
 This may be because another law requires or authorises it, if you have given your authority to do so or because it is necessary for law enforcement purposes.

 We’ll make sure that anyone we share information with protects it to the same standard as we do.

 Disclosing information domestically

 We regularly share information with Ministry for Primary Industries and Ministry for Business, Innovation and Employment for the purposes of assessing and preventing risk to New Zealand.
 This is permitted by legislation.

 We also have a number of formalised agreements to share with other government agencies, including, but not limited to: